-Dear County and District Superintendent and Charter School Administrators:
+Dear County and District Superintendents and Charter School Administrators:

 COVID-19 Reclassification Guidance for 2019–2020 and Fall Administration

 In January and September 2019, the California Department of Education (CDE) provided guidance regarding changes to the Summative English Language Proficiency Assessments for California (ELPAC) threshold scores and the policy decision to standardize the ELPAC criterion to inform English learner (EL) student reclassification decisions.
 This letter is to provide reclassification guidance, given the suspension of the California assessment due to the (COVID-19) pandemic, and notify you of future adjustments to the Summative ELPAC testing schedule.